chrisvo81/git-terminal/README.md

 ### 2. Choose the Right File

-Depending on your shell, you need to update the appropriate file:
+Depending on the shell, you need to update the appropriate file:

 - Bash Shell: Use `.bashrc` or `.bash_profile`